sebastiankasprzak/AzureMonitorAddonForSplunk/Configuration-of-Splunk.md

 The parameters are:

-NOTE: The SPN creds are those required to get into the key vault.
-The subscriptionID, vaultName, secretName, secretVersion are required to address the secret containing the creds that can actually do the work.
+NOTE: The Metrics data input is the only one that uses subscriptionID.
+The Activity Logs and Diagnostic Logs are the only ones that use an event hub.
+The rest of the fields are shared by both.

 | Parameter Name | Value | Notes |
 |----------------|-------|-------|